Anupama Horne, MD, makes use of lasers in cataract surgery.

 While laser cataract surgery has its advantages, it’s not for everyone.
 Because the use of the laser and the premium lenses are not covered by insurance, people will incur more out-of-pocket expenses than with traditional cataract surgery.

-“When we see people who need cataract surgery, we determine if they would be a candidate for a premium lens as well as the use of the laser, and educate them about the benefits.
-It is up to the patient to decide if they want traditional surgery or laser cataract surgery,” Dr. Horne said.
+“When we see people who need cataract surgery, we determine if they would be a candidate for a premium lens as well as the use of the laser, and educate them about the benefits and alternatives.
+We then help the patient decide if they want traditional surgery or laser cataract surgery,” Dr. Horne said.